boazbk/tcs/lec_03_computation.md

 For example the [_lac_ operon](https://en.wikipedia.org/wiki/Lac_operon) produces the enzymes needed to digest lactose only if the conditions $x \wedge (\neg y)$ hold where $x$ is "lactose is present" and $y$ is "glucose is present".
 Researchers have managed to [create transistors](http://science.sciencemag.org/content/340/6132/554?iss=6132), and from them  logic gates, based on DNA molecules (see also [transcriptorfig](){.ref}).
 One motivation for DNA computing is to achieve increased parallelism or storage density; another is to create "smart biological agents" that could perhaps be injected into bodies, replicate themselves, and fix or kill cells that were damaged by a disease such as cancer.
-Computing in biological systems is not restricted, of course to, DNA.
+Computing in biological systems is not restricted, of course, to DNA.
 Even larger systems such as [flocks of birds](https://www.cs.princeton.edu/~chazelle/pubs/cacm12-natalg.pdf) can be considered as computational processes.

 ![Performance of DNA-based logic gates.
 Figure taken from paper of [Bonnet et al](http://science.sciencemag.org/content/early/2013/03/27/science.1232758.full), Science, 2013.](../figure/transcriptor.jpg){#transcriptorfig .margin  }